Top 10 Best Courses to Study in the UK (2025-2026)

 Overview of the UK’s Graduate Route Visa

 The Graduate Route visa allows international students to stay in the UK after completing their degree.
-This visa lets you work or look for work without needing employer sponsorship.
-Graduates can stay up to two years, while doctoral graduates can stay for three years.
+This visa allows you to work or look for work without requiring employer sponsorship.
+Graduates can stay for up to two years, while doctoral graduates can stay for up to three years.

 Employment Prospects and Sectors in Demand